DeNepo/javascript-30/README.md

 ### 3. Project Management

 1. Create one milestone for each user story.
-1. Create one issue for each task (piece of code) that needs to be completed and assign it to the correct milestone
+1. Create one issue for each task that needs to be completed (ie. one piece of code: a single listener, a single handler, a logic function, a style class, ...)
-   - ie. _Zoom Handlers_ & _Zoom Listeners_ would assigned to the milestone "A user can zoom in and out"
+    - Assign it to the correct User Story milestone.
+    - Label the issue based on it's concern (ie. handler, logic, listener, style, ..)
+    - Assign each issue to one of your team members
 1. Create a new project board in the main group repository and move all of your issues onto the board (the _Basic Kanban_ template project will do)
-1. Assign each issue to a team member

 ### Developing